Mir-31

 miR-31 has been characterised as a tumour suppressor miRNA, with its levels varying in breast cancer cells according to the metastatic state of the tumour.
-From its typical abundance in healthy tissue is a moderate decrease in non-metastatic breast cancer cell lines, and levels are almost completely absent in mouse and human metastatic breast cancer cell lines.
-Mir-31-5p has also been observed upregulated in Zinc Deficient rats compared to normal in ESCC (Esophageal Squamous Cell Carcinoma) and in other types of cancers when using this animal model.
+Mir-31-5p has also been observed upregulated in Zinc Deficient rats compared to normal in ESCC (Esophageal Squamous Cell Carcinoma) and in other types of cancers when using this animal model. miR-31's antimetastatic effects therefore make it a potential therapeutic target for breast cancer.

-There has also been observed a strong encapsulation of tumour cells expressing miR-31, as well as a reduced cell survival rate. miR-31's antimetastatic effects therefore make it a potential therapeutic target for breast cancer.
-However, these two papers were formally retracted by the authors in 2015.

 Functions

 mir-31 has been linked to Duchenne muscular dystrophy − a genetic disorder characterised by a lack of the protein dystrophin − as a potential therapeutic target.
 Duchenne muscular dystrophy is caused by mutations arising in the dystrophin gene, which impair the translation of dystrophin through the formation of premature termination codons.

 miR-31 overexpression is more abundant in human Duchenne muscular dystrophy than in healthy controls, with levels remaining high only in Duchenne muscular dystrophy myoblasts. miR-31 levels in healthy controls are instead decreased with the onset of cell differentiation. miR-31 is part of the circuit controlling late muscle differentiation by repression of dystrophin synthesis, and its expression is localised specifically to regenerating myoblasts of dystrophic muscles. miR-31 is believed to repress the expression of dystrophin by antisense binding of the dystrophin mRNA 3′ untranslated region, and in this way it is thought that miR-31 manipulation could aid treatment for Duchenne muscular dystrophy.